Self-enrollment for OnQ is now closed and deadlines for Contracts and Proposals are past. You can contact advising for help with capstone choices.

 - You submit a written report.

-- All announcements, correspondence and upload of deliverables will be via OnQ chas been setup.
+- All announcements, correspondence and upload of deliverables will be via OnQ once it has been setup.
 Meanwhile this space will be updated with news.
-You need to ensure that you are registered in the course in order to complete your proposal and contract in the Fall term.
-If you have not officially registered in the course, you will not be able to access OnQ.